cura-loucura/YouKnowMCP/README.md

 **Feed your AI Model with your handcrafted knowlege bits**

-A curated knowledge search system for your handcrafted personal digital brain
+A curated knowledge search system for your handcrafted personal digital brain See YouKnowMD for a MarkDown UI Editor for the KnowFiles. https://github.com/cura-loucura/YouKnowMD

 YouKnowMCP is designed for **carefully curated, human-refined knowledge** rather than raw data aggregation.
 Transform your thoughtfully structured markdown (or other) knowledge files into a searchable, intelligent MCP (Model Context Protocol) server that respects the deliberate curation you’ve invested in your knowledge.